A Law for Human Rights

 A recent report “A Safe and Just Space for Humanity” examines our challenge for the 21st century; how to eradicate poverty and achieve prosperity within the means of the planet’s limited natural resources.
 How to live without threat of harm or risk to our lives is a security issue; when our planetary boundaries are pushed to their limits, our lives and the lives of other species are put at risk.

-A Law of Ecocide will create an international framework that prohibits humans from causing harm on a global scale.
-Creating an international obligation that protects our human right to life within an ecological context has the ability to pave the way to ensuring the security of humanity.
+A Law of Ecocide creates an international framework prohibiting humans from causing harm on a global scale.
+It is a law that ensures the peace and security of humankind.
+Creating an international obligation that protects our human right to life within an ecological context expands our cycle of concern.
+Our relationship with the Earth is just as important as our relationships with each other.

 The term ‘Ecocide’ is not new.
-Ecocide was drafted as a Crime Against Peace in the draft Code of Crimes Against the Peace and Security of Mankind (1985 – 1996).
-The code later became known as the Rome Statute of the International Criminal Court in 1998.
+Ecocide was drafted as a Crime Against Peace in the draft Code of Crimes Against the Peace and Security of Mankind.
+The Code later became known as the Rome Statute of the International Criminal Court in 1998.
 However, Ecocide was excluded from the final document.
 You can read about the history of the crime of Ecocide in the report “Ecocide is the Missing Fifth Crime Against Peace” by the University of London’s Human Rights Consortium, who have now launched the Ecocide Project – a two year academic research into the history of the law of Ecocide.